sveetch/py-css-styleguide/README.rst

 PyCssStyleguide
 ===============

-A Python library to build a styleguide from a CSS manifest file.
+This is Python library to build a design styleguide from a CSS manifest file.

 Goal
 ****